The following cryptocurrency help is intended for UK individuals. If you have a UK Ltd Company, please refer to our tax help for Companies.

 Crucially, the tax on investment (i.e. capital gains tax) can be around 50% less than the tax on trading income (i.e. income tax).
 It’s fairly obvious which category most people would like to fall into…

-Many people, some following outdated online advice, simply believe that by engaging in crypto activities of any kind they are simply ‘investing’ in cryptocurrency.
+Many people, some following outdated online advice, simply believe that by engaging in crypto activities of any kind they are simply ‘investing’ in cryptocurrency and storing it much like a bitcoin bank account.

 In the eyes of HMRC, for you this may not be the case!